lsoft/MegaSolution/README.md

 MegaSolution
 ============

-Easy util that scan folders and construct VS 2012 sln file with all found csproj
+Small util that scans folders and construct VS 2012 sln file with all found csproj